rehierl/node-tree-outliner/about-basics.md

 nodes will be associated with this section, one after another, until that is no longer allowed.

+* `S` is the set of sections, `N` the set of nodes.
-* The `SxN` relation is a two-way, one-to-many (1:N) relationship (`S` is the set of sections, `N` the set of nodes).
+* The `SxN` relation is a two-way, one-to-many (1:N) relationship
-* A section is empty, if no nodes were associated with it.
+* A section is empty, if no nodes are associated with it.
-* A node is added to the end of a section, or more accurately to the end of its sequence, when it has to be associated with it.
+* A node is added to the end of a section, or more accurately to the end of its sequence, when a node has to be associated with it.
 * The n-th node of a section's sequence is the section's n-th node.
 * A non-empty section always has a first and a last node.

-A section is declared by its sectioning element and defined by its node sequence.
+A section is
+declared by its sectioning node and defined by its node sequence.

-* To distinguish sections from one another, the section's sectioning element must be taken into account (e.g. empty section).
+* To distinguish sections from one another, the section's sectioning node must be taken into account (e.g. empty section).

 Definitions